snwight/esqla/README.md

 esqla.erl delivers a simple command line get/upsert/remove and schema inspect interface to Python SQLAlchemy, specifically the Core API of that product, which abstracts the connection-level details of interacting with basically any extant SQL/RDBMS database - I've tested with MySql 5.x, Postgres 9.2.x, and Sqlite.

-esqla.py is the interface between erlport an the Erlang application logic. sqla.py is the interface between esqla.py an the SQLAlchemy engine.
-No Erlang port details leak into it, or SQLAlchemy details out of it.
+esqla.py is the interface between erlport and the Erlang application logic. sqla.py is the interface between esqla.py and the SQLAlchemy engine.
+No Erlang port details leak into it, nor SQLAlchemy details out of it.

 I will leave installation of SQLAlchemy to the reader, for now.
 I'm running 0.7.9, the latest stable version.

 I include a sample SQL database and load file (combined into "schema1.sql") which is currently hard-coded to load when the ersqlacore starts up.

-example session using default test database:
+Here's an example session using the default test database:

 Erlang R15B02 (erts-5.9.2) [source] [smp:2:2] [async-threads:0] [hipe] [kernel-poll:false]